Lucaman99/autohf/README.md

 The main idea behind AutoHF is a mapping from fundamental objects in Hartree-Fock, to maps from a parameter space to such objects.
 For example, instead of treating atomic oribtals as the fundamental object used to perform calculations in Hartree-Fock, the fundamental objects are now maps from a parameter space to the space of atomic oribtals.

-AutoHF is built on top of JAX, so we try to follow the general JAX-philosophy as much as possible.
+AutoHF is built on top of Autograd, so we try to follow the general Autograd-philosophy as much as possible.

 ### 3. To-Do